-Gloria was the President and Founder of Progressive Majority, the largest, most comprehensive progressive candidate recruitment operation in the nation, from 2001 to 2015.
-She served as Political Director for NARAL from 1996 to 2001 and Executive Director for Maryland NARAL from 1993 to 1996.
-In her home state of Minnesota, Gloria worked on a number of electoral and issue campaigns, as the Education Director for Pro-Choice Resources, President and Lobbyist for the Minnesota Coalition Against Sexual Assault, and Media Chair for It's Time Minnesota!, a campaign to expand anti-discrimination protections to LGBTQ individuals under the Minnesota Human Rights Code.
+Gloria served as Political Director for NARAL from 1996-2001 and Executive Director for Maryland NARAL from 1993-1996.
+In her home state of Minnesota, Gloria worked on a number of electoral and issue campaigns, as the Education Director for Pro-Choice Resources, President and Lobbyist for the Minnesota Coalition Against Sexual Assault and Media Chair for It's Time Minnesota!, a campaign that expanded anti-discrimination protections to LGBT individuals under the Minnesota Human Rights Code.

-Gloria serves on the board of directors for Brave New Films, the New American Leaders Initiative, and PowerPAC+.
-She is an Advisory Committee Member for Oakland Rising Lead East Bay, ProgressNow and Wellstone Action.
-Gloria was named a "Rising Star of Politics" by Campaigns & Elections magazine, and was awarded the "Progressive Champion Award" by Campaign for America's Future and the "Progressive Leadership Award" by Midwest Academy.
-Gloria is the co-author of Preparing to Win: A guide for successful advocacy.
+Gloria is chair of the board of directors for Brave New Films, a board member for the New American Leaders Initiative and PowerPAC+ and a steering committee member for the Partnership for the Future of Learning.
+She is an advisory committee member for Oakland Rising Lead East Bay, ProgressNow, re:Power, and the Women's Information Network.
+Gloria was named a "Rising Star of Politics" by Campaigns & Elections magazine and was awarded the "Progressive Champion Award" by Campaign for America's Future and the "Progressive Leadership Award" by Midwest Academy.
+Gloria is the co-author of Voicing Our Values: A Message Guide for Policymakers and Preparing to Win: An Advocacy Handbook.